bringing emotions into your classroom

 Emotions in the classroom are complicated.
 YouHue helps simplify and teach the basic principles of SEAL through a “hide the vegetables in the meal” approach backed by psychological science and ground-breaking methods of therapeutic technology design.
 Students are guided to answer the question, “How are you feeling?”
 With the help of the app, students develop good habits inherent in the answering of this question.
 A set of emotional response options is given to help students identify and express emotions they are just beginning to understand.
 Students are also guided subtly to practice identifying causes, effects, events, and behaviors related to different emotions.
 The habits they develop from the simple practice of YouHue include healthy and timely self-reflection, confident communication, empathy, and problem-solving.

-Fundamentally, what we at YouHue want is to ensure that children and young people are being equipped with the tools they need to tackle any challenges that lie ahead; whether that is exam stress, problems and home or friend troubles.
-Having the emotional and mental resources to understand and process who they are feeling, as well as know what they can proactively do to address those emotions, makes them more prepared to handle whatever life may throw at them in the future.
+At YouHue, we work to ensure that children and young people are being equipped with the tools they need to tackle any challenges that lie ahead; whether that is exam stress, problems at home or friend troubles.
+Having the emotional and mental resources to understand and process what they are feeling, as well as know what they can proactively do to address those emotions, makes them more prepared to handle whatever life may throw at them in the future.
 In just a few moments a day, the app helps to provide the scaffold of emotional intelligence and emotional regulation, so these skills can then be applied in the real world.
 It also gives educators, parents, and guardians the help they need to support the mental health of their students.

 We want to empower schools to be able to integrate effective social and emotional learning into the everyday of school life, helping to break down stigma and barriers around mental health and emotional well-being.
 By using YouHue for a short period of time each day, schools can help give student’s the confidence and space to connect with their emotions, as well as what those emotions are telling them.
 As one YouHue teacher tells us, “My student talks to YouHue as a friend, then comes back to the real world and that helps him get through.”
 YouHue is a tool to help children connect with their emotions, and express them in a healthy way, in a safe space where they feel supported.